Nikola-Mircic/math-optimization/README.md

-# Numerical analysis
+# Mathematical optimization

-A set of algorithms for numerical analysis.
+A set of algorithms for mathematical optimization.
 All of the implementations are written using the Julia programming language.

 List of algorithms/methods: